Loccy/NoobLab/src/main/webapp/newdoppio/readme.txt

   up the minified grammar/syntax!

 * Also also also in app.js, we have made the shell publicly accessible.
-To replicate, look for var=25 and insert window.shell = this; just before.
+To replicate, look for var i=25 and insert window.shell = this; just before.

 * Also also also also in app.js, we have extended shell.loadingCompleted so that it calls newDoppioLoaded in shims.js.
 Look for